Odden69/ITrain/README.md

 ##### Workouts
 - As an authorized user I can create new workouts and populate them with exercises so that I can reuse them in sessions.
+- As a user I can delete a workout so that it is entirely deleted from the database.
 - *As an authorized user I can use filters to easily find an exercise when I populate a workout.
 - *As an authorized user I can tag a workout so that I can filter workouts later.
 - *As an authorized user I can edit a workout so that I can update an existing workout.
+- *As an authorized user I can delete an exercise from a workout so that I can control the content of my workouts.
 - *As an authorized user I can change the status of an existing workout to inactive.

 ##### Sessions
+- As an authorized user I can view a session from the landing page so that I can easily use the app at the gym.
 - As an authorized user I can add a new session on today's date from the landing page so that I can easily use the app in the gym.
 - As an authorized user I can add a new session on a future date so that I can plan my training.
 - As an authorized user I can choose to populate a session with predefined workouts so that I can reuse the collection of workouts I have made.